Stories about charitable campaigns.

 Category: Eligible CSR activity as per Companies Act 2013, Schedule VII

-Here’s what the folks at Khel Khel Mein Foundation have to say about their project:
+Here’s what the folks at Ketto have to say about her project:

 Want to Fund this Project?